-Many Texas couples who are going through divorce have a list of options in front of them and may have a difficult time deciding on which option to choose.
+Many Texas couples who are going through a divorce have a list of options in front of them and may have a difficult time deciding on which option to choose.
 In many cases, court proceedings are lengthy and expensive.
-Another option in addition to litigation in court, such as a collaborative divorce, may be beneficial to the divorcing couple because it can help them come to an amicable agreement.
+Another option in addition to litigation in court, such as collaborative divorce, may be beneficial to the divorcing couple because it can help them come to an amicable agreement.

 Since Collaborative Law procedures demand that the spouses, along with their attorneys, agree to draft a written Collaborative Law agreement prior to initiating the procedure, it is one of the preferred methods of divorce.